 Gently vacuum the surface of your mattress.
 If your vacuum cleaner has an upholstery attachment then put it to use, although a lightweight stick vacuum with plenty of attachments, like the Dyson Cyclone V10 Absolute, or one of the best handheld vacuums such as the Black & Decker Dustbuster, is perfect for this job.

 For a really thorough clean, consider the purchase of a steam cleaner such as the PurSteam Handheld Pressurized Steam Cleaner.
 Steam cleaning a mattress helps kill any dust mites that might be lurking.
 Some of the best steam mops come with attachments to clean upholstery, making them a versatile addition to your cleaning arsenal.

 4. Apply baking soda and vinegar

-Use the method described above to freshen up your mattress and give it a general clean.
+Baking soda or vinegar diluted in water can help freshen up your mattress as well as clean it.
+Baking powder is our go-to for spillages and bodily fluids.
 As you vacuum up the excess baking soda, check the mattress for any stains you may have missed.

 5. Spot remove stains

 Individual stains can be tackled with the spot-removal methods mentioned above, using either household solutions or a dedicated stain removal product.

 Drag the mattress off the bed and lean it against a wall so that fresh air is able to reach both sides.
 Leave it this way for at least a couple of hours to dry and air itself.
 A well-ventilated room is adequate for this but, if possible, haul it outside and leave it in the sun.
 Direct sunlight helps kill bacteria and dries out any moisture build-up in the mattress from sweat and more.